Toluayomi/retail_sales_analysis/README.md

 	ORDER BY
 	category;
 ```
-11. **calculate the average sale for each month, and find out the best selling month in each year**.
+- **Calculate the average sale for each month, and find out the best selling month in each year**.
 ```sql
   SELECT
 	  year, month, avg_sale